nekotogd/Raytracing_Godot4/README.md

 # Raytracing using Compute Shaders!
-(Godot 4 beta 1)
+(Updated to Godot 4 beta 13)

 ## Relevant files